 Airport Mesa is a top photography destination, offering a breathtaking sunset view over the red rocks.
 You will also have some great views from Uptown Sedona from this point too.

 See Related: Best National Parks to Visit in November

 Address: 483 Airport Rd, Sedona, AZ 86336, United States

 The Airport Mesa is a hiking trail with some serious Arizona eye candy.
-It’s a top photography destination, and it also offers a breathtaking sunset view over the red rocks.
+It’s a top photography destination and offers a breathtaking sunset view over the red rocks.
 You will also have some great views from Uptown Sedona from this point too.

 Take a moment and reflect and enjoy the breathtaking sunsets over the red rocks.
 This location is also considered a sacred vortex site.
 There are several vortexes (areas where concentrated energy rises from below) sites in the Sedona Chapel of the Holy Cross.

-Many tourists make their way along the Airport Mesa trail to come and experience the special energy emitted by the vortex.
+Many tourists go along the Airport Mesa trail to come and experience the special energy emitted by the vortex.
 Taking a tour such as the Scenic Sedona Tour will help you get the most out of your visit.
-It will cost you, but you get hotel pickup and drop-off and a professional guide to Sedona.
+It will cost you, but you get hotel pickup, drop-off, and a professional guide to Sedona.

 See Related: Best Travel Drones

 Address: 2650 Pueblo Dr, Sedona, AZ 86336, United States